 There is a trade-off, however.
 This card has a $595 annual fee.

 The offers miles instead of points.
 Every purchase earns unlimited two miles per dollar.

 You can bump that up to five miles per dollar when you book hotels and rental cars through Capital One Travel.
 Miles can be redeemed at any time, with no blackout dates or restrictions.
-Plus, you can transfer them to over 10 travel partners.
+Plus, you can transfer them to popular, partnered travel loyalty programs.

 There’s no foreign transaction fee and no annual fee the first year.
 After that, the annual fee is $95.

 Business credit cards and personal cards aren’t identical.